-You know you want to start a blog but you have no idea which niche to blog about.
-This guide is for all those stuck trying to come up with a blog topic.
+You know you want to start a site but you have no idea which niche topic to cover.
+This guide is for all those stuck trying to come up with a website topic.
 In this post, I will show you the simple process to follow and figure out the right niche idea to cover.

-Here’s a list of 36 most popular blogging niche examples
+Here’s the list of 36 most popular niche examples

 - How to make money